We understand that when a loved one passes away, on top of the overwhelming emotions faced, there can also be a lot to do.

 Managing the estate

-Once we are notified of a death, your relationship manager will inform all other areas of Arbuthnot Latham which the deceased had a relationship with.
-We will freeze any sole accounts to stop withdrawals.
+Once you have notified us of a death, your relationship manager will inform all other areas of Arbuthnot Latham which the deceased had a relationship with.
 If you are a named executor and choose to deal with the estate yourself, you may have to receive and pay out large sums of money.
 One way to keep track of these transactions more easily is to open a dedicated Executor Account.
-Our Bereavement Guide contains more information on Executor Accounts as well as the probate process.

 Contacting other organisations